gvwilson/sdxjs/test/index.md

 if we decide later that we need several copies of those variables, we can just construct more instances of the class.

-The file `hope.js` defines the class and exports one instance of it:
+The file `hope.js` defines the class and exports one [%g instance "instance" %] of it:

 [%inc hope.js omit=report %]